GCSE students celebrate excellent results

 A few days on from announcing excellent A-Levels, TPS students have achieved an outstanding set of GCSE results.

 For the second year in a row, students’ grades are the result of teacher assessments – following a mixture of attending live lessons from home and learning in the classroom.
-99.8% of the grades achieved at TPS were between Grade 9 - 4, compared to a national average of 77.1%, and 63.1% of GCSEs achieved at Grade 9 - 7 was 63.1%, compared to 28.9% nationally.
+99.8% of the grades achieved at TPS were between Grade 9 - 4, compared to a national average of 77.1%, and 63.1% of GCSEs achieved at Grade 9 - 7, compared to 28.9% nationally.

 Individual successes include identical twins Danielle and Gabrielle who both achieved ten Grade 9s in their GCSEs.
 They will move up to study in the Sixth Form from September, where Danielle will study Biology, Chemistry and Psychology, and Gabrielle will study Biology, Chemistry and Philosophy and Ethics.